bufbuild/protovalidate-python/README.md

 }
 ```

-Once you've added `protovalidate-python` to your project, validation is idiomatic Python:
+Once you've added `protovalidate` to your project, validation is idiomatic Python:

 ```python
 try: